 Applicants may apply at http://www.jobs.mtu.edu/postings/4285.
 Required documents are: Letter of application, Curriculum Vitae, Evidence of Teaching Effectiveness, such as teaching evaluations, portfolio, and statement of teaching philosophy.
 You will be asked to supply three names for recommendation purposes.
 At least one of your letters of recommendation should address your teaching abilities.

-Review of applications begins on November 30, 2012 and will continue until the position is filled.
+Review of applications begins on May 20th and will continue until the position is filled.
 For questions regarding this position, please contact Dr. Ramon Fonkoue at firstname.lastname@example.org.

-Michigan Tech is an ADVANCE institution, one of a limited number of universities in receipt of NSF funds in support of our commitment to increase diversity and the participation and advancement of women in STEM.
-The university is also in its sixth year of a strategic faculty hiring initiative (see www.mtu.edu/sfhi).
+Michigan Tech is an ADVANCE Institution, one of a limited number of universities in receipt of NSF funds in support of our commitment to increase diversity and the participation and advancement of women in STEM.

 Michigan Tech acknowledges the importance of supporting dual career partners and retaining a quality workforce.
 Michigan Tech is committed to offering career exploration advice and assistance whenever feasible and appropriate at the University and in the local community.
 See Dual Career Program for additional information.

 Michigan Technological University is an Equal Opportunity Educational Institution/Equal Opportunity Employer, which includes providing equal opportunity for protected veterans and individuals with disabilities.